-What could be more Canadian than roasting marshmallows, singing songs and socializing around an open fire in the evening?
+What could be more Canadian than roasting marshmallows, singing songs and socializing around a roaring campfire in the evening?
 Follow this simple advice from the Canada Safety Council to help make sure everyone will have happy memories.

 - If there is a fire pit use it, but first make sure it is free of hazards.
 Otherwise, look for some bare ground.